sfindeisen/rsync-backup/README.md

 # rsync-backup

 Personal, minimalistic, simple to use, space-efficient rsync(1) based backup solution.
-Unchanged files are hardlinked to previous copies, and therefore require no additional disk space.
+Unchanged files are hardlinked to previous copies => they take no additional disk space.

 ## Requirements